iBotPeaches/Apktool/CONTRIBUTING.md

  * [Building](http://code.google.com/p/android-apktool/wiki/BuildApktool) via Gradle will automatically run unit-tests.
 The build will end if any test fails.

- * A tab counts as 4 spaces and we use 4 spaces.

  * [IntelliJ IDEA](http://www.jetbrains.com/idea/) is our IDE of choice.
-It has built in debugger support along with Gradle integration
+It has built in debugger support along with Gradle integration.

  * For changes to smali/baksmali please see their [page](http://code.google.com/p/smali/) for more information.

+## Code Styles
+ * A rough guideline based on [AOSP Guidelines](https://source.android.com/source/code-style.html).
+ * A tab counts as 4 spaces and we use 4 spaces.
+ * Our right margin is 120 characters long.